 If you too, often get distracted while you do your job, your time is regularly hijacked by other people’s agendas, you don’t have enough time to see your grandparents, and you never ever have time to read a book, you desperately need to apply at least some of the techniques mentioned in Essentialism: The Disciplined Pursuit of Less by Greg McKeown.

 In an age where things like: get 5 pay 2 are heavily advertised, we need more books explaining why more is not always better.
 The whole idea in the book by Greg McKeown revolves around deciding what your agenda or goal is, and later pursue only opportunities that lead you to that goal.
-In addition to the latter, to also discard everything else from your life.
+In addition to the latter, to a

-Hopefully, the notes above can at least help you understand that there is a major flaw in the way we currently operate and motivate you to start slowly deducting things that are not essential to your life.
+Hopefully, the notes above can at least help you understand that there is a major flaw in the way we currently operate and hopefully motivate you to start slowly deducting things that are not essential to